DavidZhuMASY4100/Tech_trend_analyzer/README.md

   Store all the files into same directory
   Run all the code in this section and confirm your file path is in a correct place Run the interface code with no need of runing transform.R file

+The "track" button allows users to display all charts in the interface.
+The "download" button allows users to store raw datasets to local directory.